De-industrialisation of India: Company rule

 The Company Rule in India refers to areas in the Indian subcontinent which were under the rule of British East Indian Company.
-The East Indian Company began its rule over the Indian subcontinent following the Battle of Plessey, which ultimately led to the vanquishing of the Bengal Subah and the founding of the Bengal Presidency in 1765, one of the largest subdivisions of British India.
+The East Indian Company began its rule over the Indian subcontinent following the Battle of Plassey, which ultimately led to the vanquishing of the Bengal Subah and the founding of the Bengal Presidency in 1765, one of the largest subdivisions of British India.

 After the British East India Company obtained both control of both the Mughal opium monopoly and the revenue collection rights, in Bengal, they temporarily reduced the volume of gold and silver annually imported, from the Atlantic triangular trade, and historically used by the Company in payment for exports from India; Bengali opium being in part substituted for the imported silver used by the Companies merchants in the China trade, reducing the annual capital inflows into the region, and causing a local currency shortage, while the Company redirected populations to grow and manufacturer opium baskets, for the China trade.

 Between 1671 and 1813 the East India Company held a monopoly on English, and later British trade with the Indies, the Company being able to control what goods were traded into its territories, as well as exported.
 In addition, between 1685 and 1774, the English and later British governments imposed tariffs, or prohibited the import of Indian textiles into Britain, through the Calico Acts.
 The Calico acts being campaigned for, and later demanded repealed, by British textile workers; initially to protect themselves from cheap Bengali imports, and latter repealed, once they had improved their productivity sufficiently, through the invention and use of mechanised combing, spinning, and weaving machines, in the new industrial factory system, to reduce costs substantially below the previously imported Indian handicrafts.
 Further helped by the import of cheaper, and in part higher quality, long-staple, American cotton bails.
 Access to the Companies territories, for the new British manufactured textiles, being demanded and seeded in 1813.